 Hazardous Waste Storage Areas BMPs.
-DOE has been issued a Hazardous Waste Facility permit to store and treat hazardous waste at PGDP at the facilities listed above.
-The permit is EPA ID No. KY8 890 008 982.
-In accordance with that permit and applicable state and federal regulations, DOE has developed and implemented a Contingency Plan for the Hazardous Waste Facilities at PGDP.
+A Hazardous Waste Facility permit has been issued to allow storage and treatment of hazardous waste at PGDP at the facilities listed above.
+The permit is U.S. Environmental Protection Agency (EPA) ID No. KY8-890-008-982.
+In accordance with that permit and applicable state and federal regulations, a Contingency Plan has been developed to provide for emergency responses at the Hazardous Waste Facilities at PGDP.

-The DOE Contingency Plan establishes policy and creates procedures for hazardous waste spills, containment, and countermeasures to minimize any adverse impact to the environment, to reduce safety and health hazards, and to meet standards that define the acceptable management of hazardous waste.
+The Contingency Plan establishes policy and creates procedures for hazardous waste spills, containment, and countermeasures to minimize any adverse impact to the environment, to reduce safety and health hazards, and to meet standards that define the acceptable management of hazardous waste.
 The Contingency Plan uses past experience and BMPs to minimize hazards to human health or the environment from fires, explosions, or any unplanned release of hazardous waste to air, soil, or surface water.
 This plan is revised as necessary in accordance with applicable requirements.

 This BMP Plan hereby incorporates the policies, procedures, and BMPs established in the current revision of the Contingency Plan to prevent and mitigate releases from hazardous waste storage and treatment areas at PGDP.
 Reference that document for additional information.
-Discharges of treated wastewaters are characterized prior to discharge to Outfall 001.
+Discharges of treated wastewaters are characterized prior to discharge to KPDES Outfall 001.